 In all, they are responsible for nearly two dozen harassing communications to six election officials in four states.
-Seven made threats explicit enough to put a reasonable person in fear of bodily harm or death, the U.S. federal standard for criminal prosecution, according to four legal experts who reviewed their messages at Reuters’ request.Reuters unmasks Trump supporters who terrified U.S. election officials, November 9, 2021
+Seven made threats explicit enough to put a reasonable person in fear of bodily harm or death, the U.S. federal standard for criminal prosecution, according to four legal experts who reviewed their messages at Reuters’ request.Reuters, November 9, 2021

 I don’t know about you, but I need a music break here.
-The cruelty, the terror and pain that people have suffered and continue to suffer because of fake news… There are no words.
+The cruelty, terror, and pain, that people have suffered, and continue to suffer, because of fake news… There are no words.

 For me, my music pic is Portishead – Roads.
 What’s yours?
 See: Portishead’s official website.

-Updated: On January 21, 2022, the Justice Department made its first election-related arrest against an individual who threatened violence against a government official.
-Freedom of speech has never been the freedom to intimidate, threaten or the freedom to incite violence.
-It’s a crime.
-It always has been.
+Freedom of speech has never been the freedom to intimidate, threaten, or the freedom to incite violence.

-This unlawful conduct is so serious, and such a threat to democracy that the Justice Department formed an “Election Threat Task Force” to hold bad actors accountable.
+This unlawful conduct is a threat to democracy.
+As such, the Justice Department formed an “Election Threat Task Force” to hold bad actors accountable.

 Contact and tip information

 If you have been threatened, intimidated, and/or someone has incited violence against you, contact the FBI at the contact information below.
 If you are not in the U.S. contact a similar counterpart in your country.

 To report suspected threats or violent acts, contact your local FBI office and request to speak with the Election Crimes Coordinator.
 Contact information for every FBI field office may be found at https://www.fbi.gov/contact-us/field-offices/.
 You may also contact the FBI at 1-800-CALL-FBI (225-5324) or file an online complaint at tips.fbi.gov.
 Complaints submitted will be reviewed by the task force and referred for investigation or response accordingly.
 If someone is in imminent danger or risk of harm, contact 911 or your local police immediately.The United States Justice Department